Diversity, Equity, and Inclusion Requirements for Public Land Dispositions

 Beginning in 2018, all Requests for Proposals (RFPs) for the redevelopment of BPDA-owned land require respondents to outline a Diversity, Equity, and Inclusion plan.
 This measures the extent to which proposals plan to include significant economic participation and management roles by people of color, women, and M/WBEs in as many aspects of the project as possible.
 In 2020, the BPDA began weighing this criterion at 25% for all RFPs.

-Since 2018, the BPDA released over 16 RFPs and designated eight development projects.
-These include the Blair Lot, Parcel 8, and the Crescent Parcel in Nubian Square, 24 Drydock and Parcel M in the Raymond L. Flynn Marine Park, and Building 108 in the Charlestown Navy Yard.
+Since 2018, the BPDA released over 18 RFPs and designated 11 development projects.
+These include the Blair Lot, Parcel 8, and the Crescent Parcel in Nubian Square, 22 Drydock, 24 Drydock, and Parcel M in the Raymond L. Flynn Marine Park, Parcel R-1 in Chinatown, and Building 108 in the Charlestown Navy Yard.

 DEI Requirements included in RFPs

-The Diversity, Equity and Inclusion Plan should reflect economic participation and management roles by people of color, women, and M/WBEs in as many aspects of the project as possible, including but not limited to:
+The Diversity, Equity and Inclusion Plan should reflect economic participation and management roles by people of color, women, and M/WBEs in all phases of development, including but not limited to:

 pre-development (development entity, ownership, equity and debt investment, design, engineering, legal, other consultants);

-construction (general contractor, sub-contractor, trades, workers performing construction); and
+construction (general contractor, sub-contractor, trades, workers performing construction, suppliers, engineering and other professional services); and

 ongoing operations ( building tenants, facilities management, contracted services.)